Negative energy blowup results for the focusing Hartree hierarchy via identities of virial and localized virial type: Introduction

 \item[(C)] $\gamma^{(k)}$ is Hermitian:

 and, \item[(D)] $\gamma^{(k)}$ is admissible:

 \end{enumerate}

-The properties (A)--(D) are preserved under the evolution---that is, if the sequence of initial data $(\gamma^{(k)}_0)_{k\geq 1}$ satisfies (A)--(D) as functions of ${\mathbf x}$ and ${\mathbf x'}$, then the corresponding solution is (A)--(D)-admissible.
+As we note in Section $2$ below, the properties (A)--(D) are preserved under the evolution---that is, if the sequence of initial data $(\gamma^{(k)}_0)_{k\geq 1}$ satisfies (A)--(D) as functions of ${\mathbf x}$ and ${\mathbf x'}$, then the corresponding solution is (A)--(D)-admissible.
 For treatment of this invariance in the case of the Gross--Pitaevskii hierarchy, see Section $5$ and Appendix B in \cite{ChTa}; we remark that the arguments for ($\ref{label_1}$) are similar.

-As we will see in Section $\ref{label_10}$ below, (A)--(D)-admissible solutions to (\ref{label_1}) obey conservation of two relevant quantities: the mass $\Tr(\gamma_0^{(1)}(t))$, and the energy
+As we will see below, (A)--(D)-admissible solutions to (\ref{label_1}) obey conservation of two relevant quantities: the mass $\Tr(\gamma_0^{(1)}(t))$, and the energy

 These conserved quantities play a fundamental role in the analysis of long-time and global properties of the evolution (see also \cite{CPT,CPHigher} for related results concerning the GP hierarchy).
-Indeed, when the sign $\mu$ of the nonlinearity is positive, the conserved energy $E_1$ gives uniform-in-time control over each of its component terms; in a variety of settings, this informaiton is sufficient to conclude that solutions exist globally in time.
-On the other hand, when $\mu$ is negative, no such control is guaranteed.
-Indeed, as shown in the work of Zakharov \cite{Z} and Glassey \cite{G}, in this (focusing) case negative initial energy leads to finite-time blowup results for the nonlinear Schr\"odinger equation, under an assumption of initially finite variance (see also \cite{C} for a comprehensive treatment of these and related results).
+Indeed, when the sign $\mu$ of the nonlinearity is positive, the conserved energy $E(t)$ gives uniform-in-time control over each of its component terms; in a variety of settings, this information is sufficient to conclude that solutions exist globally in time.
+On the other hand, no such control is guaranteed when $\mu$ is negative, and, as shown in the work of Zakharov \cite{Z} and Glassey \cite{G}, an initial negative value for the energy leads to finite-time blowup results for the nonlinear Schr\"odinger equation under an assumption of initially finite variance (see also \cite{C} for a comprehensive treatment of these and related results).

 Our first theorem is a variant of Glassey's argument, adapted to the hierarchy ($\ref{label_1}$).
 To state this result, we will make use of the quantity

 for solutions $(\gamma^{(k)})_{k\geq 1}$ defined on a time interval $I\subset\mathbb{R}$, and $t\in I$.